jim-easterbrook/pywws/doc_src/guides/weather_ini.rst

 .. versionadded:: 13.11_r1102
    ``gnuplot version`` tells :py:mod:`pywws.Plot` and :py:mod:`pywws.WindRose` what version of gnuplot is installed on your computer.
    This allows them to use version-specific features to give improved plot quality.

+.. versionadded:: 14.01_r1133
+   ``frequent writes`` tells :py:mod:`pywws.Tasks` to save weather data and status to file every time there is new logged data.
+   The default is to save the files every hour, to reduce "wear" on solid state memory such as the SD cards used with Raspberry Pi computers.
+   If your weather data directory is stored on a conventional disc drive you can set ``frequent writes`` to ``True``.

 paths: directories in which templates etc. are stored
 -----------------------------------------------------